shrivishalinirajaram/survival_analysis_practice/README.md

 # Survival Analysis Practice
-This is a practice of survival analysis concepts on an existing dataset, analysis using R code and interpretation.
-Suggestions for improvement always welcome.
+This repository presents a complete survival analysis of HIV patients who experienced failure with zidovudine therapy, using the `aids` and `aids.id` datasets from the `JM` package.
+The project showcases not only advanced modeling but also careful data exploration, assumption checking, and clear interpretation using reproducible R workflows.

 ---